An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: The flattening map on pairs

 \begin{proof} The map $\bTheta_{\sP'}$ is initially defined as a map,

-as described in \cite[\S 3.2]{FL3}.
-Specifically, the frames and radial parallel translation define a trivial connection on the space \eqref{eq:ConnToBeFlat}.
-If $\hat A_0$ is flat on the space \eqref{eq:ConnToBeFlat}, this trivial connection is equal to $\hat A_0$.
-Then, use a cut-off function to interpolate between the trivial connection and $\hat A_0$ on the annuli around the points $y_P$, defining a new connection $\hat A'$ which is flat on the inner balls and equal to $\hat A_0$ outside the space \eqref{eq:ConnToBeFlat}.
-Observe that the resulting connection $\hat A'$ is independent of the choice of the frames used as it is equal to the connection obtained by splicing in the trivial connection which has stabilizer $\SO(3)\times\SO(4)$.
-Thus, the map $\bTheta_{\sP}'$ descends to the domain stated in the lemma.
+as described in \cite[Section 3.2]{FL3}.
+Specifically, the frames and radial parallel translation define a product connection on the space \eqref{eq:ConnToBeFlat}.
+If $\hat A_0$ is flat on the space \eqref{eq:ConnToBeFlat}, this product connection is equal to $\hat A_0$.
+We now use a cut-off function to interpolate between the product connection and $\hat A_0$ on the annuli around the points $y_P$, defining a new connection $\hat A'$ which is flat on the inner balls and equal to $\hat A_0$ outside the space \eqref{eq:ConnToBeFlat}.
+Observe that the resulting connection $\hat A'$ is independent of the choice of the frames used as it is equal to the connection obtained by splicing in the product connection on the space \eqref{eq:ConnToBeFlat} which has stabilizer $\SO(3)$ and is invariant under the rotation action on the tangent frame (see \cite[Proposition 7.2.9]{DK}).
+Hence, the map $\bTheta_{\sP}'$ descends to the domain stated in the lemma.

-The section $\Phi'$ is defined by multiplying $\Phi_0$ by a cut-off function equal to on the space \eqref{eq:SectionToVanish} and vanishing on the balls of radius $4s_P(\by)^{1/3}$. \end{proof}
+The section $\Phi'$ is defined by multiplying $\Phi_0$ by a cut-off function equal to one on the space \eqref{eq:SectionToVanish} and vanishing on the balls of radius $4s_P(\by)^{1/3}$. \end{proof}